Elton on the Hill: Buildings

 The fabric of the small Anglican church of St. Michael and All Angels is partly medieval but heavily restored with stucco rendering in 1857, when the tower was rebuilt.
-Previously the village was a joint parish with Granby, but in March 2017 it joined with five others in a parish group called Wiverton in the Vale.
-It is in the diocese of Southwell and Nottingham.
+Previously, the village was a joint parish with Granby, but in March 2017, it joined with five others in a parish group called Wiverton in the Vale.
+It is in the dioceses of Southwell and Nottingham.
 Since 2019 the rector has been Rev. Rachel Mitchell.

 The church and several churchyard tombstones are Grade II listed.
 They include, just south of the chancel, a table tomb to Margaret Launder, wife of A. Collin Launder, who died on 22 December 1780.
 The Latin epitaph reads, "Were it right for me to indulge in private grief, as a husband I should be justified in weeping for you, who have been taken away.
 Yet spare your tears, nor let anxiety distract you.
 No one who has lived well dies wretchedly.
 The honour commonly accorded to you is less than your deserts.
 So, my wife, you have gone where goodness will be regarded as real honour.
 O one dear to me, farewell; yet I hope the time will come when I shall be with you again, if by any means I shall be worthy."
 About ten yards away is a group of late 18th-century slate gravestones, including one to Thomas Mann – no relation to the novelist.
 Two smaller slate gravestones, also listed, are dated 1703 and 1720.
 One is a "Belvoir angel", a type of stone in Swithland slate typical of the Vale.
 The earliest monument to a lord of the manor is to Langford Collin (1700 – 2 August 1766), who also owned estates at Beeston and Chilwell.
 There is a modern gravestone just to the west of the church recording the death of one Harry Potter.

 There used to be a large, plain, early 19th-century parapeted manor house, with extensive grounds.
 This was demolished in 1933 by its last owner, W. Noël Parr, a Nottingham solicitor who lived in the Old Rectory until 1957.
 The adjuncts that remain are an 18th-century gateway into Sutton Lane, with a lodge (19th century, extended in the 1950s, once the sub-post office), the red brick walls of kitchen gardens with a fort-like Grade II listed gazebo, thought to date from the late 18th or early 19th century, and a grey brick brew house, now inhabited and enlarged.
-On the main road towards Bottesford is a small ashlar, Grade II listed gamekeeper's lodge in Tudor style, built in 1842, but likewise enlarged.
+On the main road towards Bottesford is a small ashlar, Grade II listed gamekeeper's lodge in Tudor style, built in 1842 but likewise enlarged.
 The name "Elton Manor" was purloined in the 2010s for a new family house opposite the site.

-The extensive Old Rectory in Station Road dates from the early 19th century and has some historicist features.
+The extensive Old Rectory on Station Road dates from the early 19th century and has some historicist features.